Skip to main content

 $roster = Roster::scan($directory);

-// All installed packages
+// List installed packages

 $roster->packages();

-// Production-only packages
+// Production packages only

 $roster->packages()->production();